stonefl/stonefl.github.io/_posts/2018-04-17-set-up-scala-development-environment-for-apache-spark-in-standalone-mode.md

 ### Install Maven

 You can download Maven from [http://maven.apache.org/download.cgi](http://maven.apache.org/download.cgi).
-CLick and downlaod the latest version  `apache-maven-x.x.x-bin.zip`.
 At the time of this writing, the latest version is `apache-maven-3.5.3-bin.zip`.
 Extract the downloaded zip file to C drive, such as `C:\apache-maven-3.5.3`.

 **Set MAVEN_HOME Variables**